radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/03-saml/okta.md

 ![okta4](./images/okta4.png "okta4")

 If you want to propagate roles from the Identity Provider you need to fulfill the `group attribute statements`.
-The name will contain the name of the `SAML` attribute which will contain the groups, the filter will select the groups to send to the Brainwave instance amongst the total list of user groups.
+The name will contain the name of the `SAML` attribute which will contain the groups, the filter will select the groups to send to the Identity Analytics instance amongst the total list of user groups.

 ![okta5](./images/okta5.png "okta5")